LksWlf/erasmus_mobility/README.md

 The Erasmus Mobility Dataset is public accessible provided by the European Union: https://data.europa.eu/data/datasets/erasmus-mobility-raw-data?locale=en.

 ## Method
-After loading the data from the csv file downloaded from the EU, we start by **understanding our dataset** and **checking for missing values as well as outliers** using **Pandas**.
+After loading the data from the Excel file downloaded from the EU, we start by **understanding our dataset** and **checking for missing values as well as outliers** using **Pandas**.
 We particulary focus on the age values here, as the age of the participants is something we want to have a deeper look at.
 To understand our data more easily and quicker, we use **Seaborn** to create plots about different participants metrics.

 ## Result